-A gauge of U.S. corporate credit risk fell as President Barack Obama expressed confidence he will reach a budget agreement with Congress.
+A gauge of U.S. corporate credit risk fell the most in a year as President Barack Obama expressed confidence he will reach a budget agreement with Congress.

-The Markit CDX North America Investment Grade Index, a credit-default swaps benchmark that investors use to hedge against losses or to speculate on creditworthiness, dropped 3.3 basis points to a mid-price of 105.9 basis points at 8:26 a.m. in New York, according to prices compiled by Bloomberg.
+The Markit CDX North America Investment Grade Index, a credit-default swaps benchmark that investors use to hedge against losses or to speculate on creditworthiness, declined 6.2 basis points to a mid-price of 103 basis points at 4:43 p.m. in New York, according to prices compiled by Bloomberg.
+The measure is poised for the largest drop since Nov.
+30, 2011.

 The credit-swaps index typically falls as investor confidence improves and rises as it deteriorates.
 The contracts pay the buyer face value if a borrower fails to meet its obligations, less the value of the defaulted debt.
 A basis point equals $1,000 annually on a contract protecting $10 million of debt.